tangentecode/obsidian-notes/computer-science/docs/basics/compression/huffman-coding.md

 ### 4. Build Tree

- - Repeat the step above but combine the least frequent character that is not connected to a node with the previusly created node
+ - Repeat the step above but combine the least frequent character that is not connected to a node with the previously created node
+ - This step must be repeated as often as there are no **Leaf Nodes**

 > Step-by-Step Example [here](https://www.youtube.com/watch?v=iEm1NRyEe5c)